cocoscodes/GetAndCleanDataProject/README.md

   - renames variables to improve readability
   - creates a tidy dataset with averages of those variables, grouped by subjects and activities

-codebook.txt - explains variables in detail
+codebook.md - explains the series of steps the code follows and all the variables in detail

 tidyData.txt - final data containing averages for every varible with mean and SD